OpenWork-NZ/ANZLIC-Metadata-Tool-help/Service-Metadata.md

     * **Function** - A value _Should_ be selected from the dropdown that aligns with the service purpose.
 * If additional connect points are needed for a service, the _Connect point_ "+" button will allow additional entries.
 >Note: **Not Recommended** - Addition operations provided by a service can be documented by clicking on the _Contains Operation_ "+" button.
->Note: By EMA guidance, there _Should_ be one metadata entry for each service type.